Research

 Our team includes quantitative and qualitative researchers who have expertise in New York City’s unique environment and policy context as well as affiliates with areas of specialization ranging from program implementation and epidemiology to strategic communications and language justice.

-Lyz Gaumer is the founding Director of the Center for Research on HOME and serves as the Chief Research Officer for HPD.
+Lyz Gaumer is the founding Director of the Center for Research on HOME, is Assistant Commissioner of Research and Evaluation and serves as the Chief Research Officer for HPD.
 She brings 20 years of experience in survey research, working on a range of topics from the effects of 9/11 on families with young children who lived near ground zero to her more recent leadership on the New York City Housing and Neighborhood Study.
 She has designed and implemented multiple large-scale experimental and quasi-experimental studies to evaluate public policies and regularly presents to decision-makers and practitioners on how the team’s research findings can improve the lived experience of New Yorkers.
 She has received grants to support her research from the MacArthur Foundation, National Institutes of Health, and US Department of Housing and Urban Development, among others.
 Lyz has served as the Principal Investigator of the NYCHVS since 2014.
 Her primary areas of expertise are rent regulation, social networks and neighboring behavior, and neighborhood effects.
-She serves as a mentor for the Graduate Applications International Network (GAIN).
 Lyz is a grateful beneficiary of the Public Service Loan Forgiveness (PSLF) Program.
 Lyz has a PhD in Sociology from the University of Chicago.

 Danny Goldstein is a Senior Research Scientist at the Center for Research on HOME and has been on the team for over 10 years.
 He has extensive experience across all phases of the research lifecycle—from managing the field effort for the New York City Housing and Neighborhood Study to implementing and overseeing privacy and data security protocols to working with large datasets of objective health measures.
 He has an interest in collecting and analyzing survey paradata about the process by which the data were collected to understand and improve data collection efforts.
 He has presented widely on survey design and methodology, including sharing work in an international context.
 Danny has extensive experience working with administrative data and integrating such records into survey operations in a conceptually coherent way, including leveraging New York City’s wide ranging administrative data in combination with Title 13 Census data.
 Danny studied English Literature at the City College of New York.